sictweb/web222/weeks/week12/README.md

             // Update the <span> with the new value we get from the server var span = document.querySelector("#bitcoin-value");
             span.innerHTML = newValue;

+            // Every minute, get the new value and update the page var oneMinute = 60 * 1000;
+            setTimeout(getCurrentValue, oneMinute);
         }

         function getCurrentValue() {